OpenDataServices/cove/README.rst

 ``--convert -c``  Convert data from nested (JSON) to flat format (Excel and CSV).
 This option is redundant for spreadsheets as they are always converted to JSON format.

-``--cache -z`` Cache the remote schema and extensions.
-This can be useful to process mutiple files, e.g. invoking the CLI in a shell script.

 **IATI**